telerik/ajax-docs/api/server/Telerik.Web.UI/RadDock.md

 Gets the ClientID of the RadDockZone, in which the control is docked.
 When the control is undocked,
             this property returns string.Empty.

+###  EnableAjaxSkinRendering `String`

+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

+#### Remarks
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

 ###  EnableAnimation `Boolean`

 Gets or sets a value, indicating whether the control will have animation.